-Basis of presentation
+Basis of accounting

-The accompanying financial statements of the Plan have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+The accompanying financial statements of the Plan have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

 Contributions and actuarial method

 Contributions to the Plan are determined on a going-concern basis by an actuarial cost method known as the Accrued Benefit Cost Method.
 Under this method, the projected benefit for each future event is allocated to each of the participant's years of service.
 The normal cost is equal to the actuarial present value of the benefits allocated to the current year and the actuarial accrued liability is equal to the actuarial present value of the total benefits allocated to years prior to the current year.
 The actuarial accrued liability for inactive participants was determined as the actuarial present value of the benefits expected to be paid.
 No normal costs are payable with respect to these participants.
 The minimum required contribution and the maximum permissible contributions are then determined as the sum of the normal cost for all employees, plus amortization, if any, on the initial unfunded liability, change in liability due to plan amendments, assumption changes and experience gain or loss.